nebari-dev/nebari-docs/docs/docs/how-tos/setup-argo.md

 ---
 id: setup-argo
-title: Setting up Argo Workflows
+title: Set up Argo workflows
 description: Argo Workflow Setup
 ---

-# Argo Workflows
+# Set up Argo workflows

 Argo Workflows is an open source container-native workflow engine for orchestrating parallel jobs on Kubernetes.
 Argo workflows comes enabled by default with Nebari deployments.

-## Accessing Argo Server
+## Access Argo Server

 If Argo Workflows is enabled, users can access argo workflows server at: `your-nebari-domain.com/argo`.
 Log in via Keycloak with your usual credentials.